 1994 – winter

-Out is formed by Spastic Cracker members Tricia Lane & Lisa Starace, along with Colin Busch (of U.O.A.) and University Of Dayton student/Glen Arm ex-pat Kathryn Mullen.
-The group’s work consists of completely improvised instrumental music and noise created by Starace, Busch, and Mullen, while Lane recites her dream-like poetry over top of it all.
+Out is formed by Spastic Cracker members Tricia Lane & Lisa Starace, along with Colin Seven (of U.O.A.) and University Of Dayton student/Glen Arm ex-pat Kathryn Mullen.
+The group’s work consists of completely improvised instrumental music and noise created by Starace, Seven, and Mullen, while Lane recites her dream-like poetry over top of it all.
 The busy schedules of Spastic Cracker and U.O.A. cause Out to become a short lived side project.
-They play one show on March 19th 1994 at The Loft in Baltimore with Spastic Cracker, Sick, and Tequila Mockingbird (a teenage pre-Oxes band who frequently booked indie rock shows at The Loft throughout the early/mid 90′s).
+They play one show on March 19th 1994 at The Loft in Baltimore with Spastic Cracker, Sick, and Tequila Mockingbird (a teenage pre-Oxes band who frequently booked indie rock shows at The Loft throughout the early/mid 90’s).
 Though they last only through winter ’94, Out’s existence is immortalized when a primitive logo design is created by the group.
 This logo is stenciled onto four matching white t-shirts that they all wear at their lone show.

 Tricia Lane publishes her first zine.
 Entitled “Engage”, this publication is a brief collection of earthy yet mystic poetry and visual art/graphic design work by Lane.
 Jamie Parrish and Tim Kabara also contribute writing to this zine.
 “Engage” is also notable for its inclusion of Lisa Starace’s poem ‘We Are Not Ourselves’, the future lyrics of a Within 7″ track.
-From this point up until 1997, Lane and Lisa Starace will go on to self-publish their work in a few other unique zines (‘Cora’, ‘Palindrome’, ‘Party With Me Punker’, etc.) and in anthologies printed by their college alma mater Towson State (the 1996 and ’97 editions of the Grub Street literary magazine and the TSU Feminist Collective’s Ladysmith journal).
+From this point up until 1997, Lane and Lisa Starace will go on to self-publish their work in other unique zines (‘Cora’, ‘Palindrome’, ‘Party With Me Punker’, etc.) and in anthologies printed by their college alma mater Towson State (the 1996 and ’97 editions of the Grub Street literary magazine and the TSU Feminist Collective’s Ladysmith journal).

 Eve Pagoda plays their one and only concert at what is so far the lowest attended show at Mike Apichella’s mom’s house.
 The poor turnout is blamed on the fact that the show had been scheduled originally on a weekend but had to be moved to a weeknight at the last minute in order to accomodate an important weekend show that Dave Willemain suddenly had to commit to with The Preschoolers who at this time begin to quickly ascend to impressive heights of local popularity.